 |Location Class: • Residential

 |Built: • 1909 | Abandoned: • N/A

 |Historic Designation: • Historic District (2000)

 |Status: • Abandoned

 |Photojournalist: • David Bulit

 Having lived in nearby Faunsdale, he moved to Uniontown in 1899, taking a position as the city’s health officer during an outbreak of smallpox.
 Vaccines were administered at his office located above the dry goods and mercantile store of Julius Marx at the corner of Water and Front Streets.
 Coleman later married Julius’ sister Estelle in November 1901, though she suddenly died a little more than a year later on January 14, 1903.
 He remarried Martha Ida McGinniss Brown in 1927.

-In 2000, Co-Nita Manor was listed on the National Register of Historic Places alongside another Neo-Classical Revival style house, the Hardie-Coleman House, as a contributing structure of the Uniontown Historic District.
-Co-Nita Manor is described by the National Register of Historic places as a large two-story brick veneered dwelling with a low-pitched hipped roof with a central hooded dormer, three-bay facade, and central double-leaf entrance with full transom and sidelights.
-The second-floor central bay features a fanlight and sidelights, a dominant full-height portico with paired Corinthian columns supporting a flat roof, balcony, and wide cornice, the full-width one-story porch is supported with small Corinthian colonettes, side porte cochere, decorative quoins, and exterior corbelled chimneys.
+Recognized officially as the Coleman-Brunson House, Co-Nita Manor was listed on the National Register of Historic Places in 2000 alongside another Neo-Classical Revival style house, the Hardie-Coleman House, as a contributing structure of the Uniontown Historic District.
+Co-Nita Manor is described by the National Register of Historic Places as a “large two-story brick veneered dwelling with a low-pitched hipped roof with a central hooded dormer, three-bay facade, and central double-leaf entrance with full transom and sidelights.
+The second-floor central bay features a fanlight and sidelights, a dominant full-height portico with paired Corinthian columns supporting a flat roof, balcony, and wide cornice, the full-width one-story porch is supported with small Corinthian colonettes, side porte cochere, decorative quoins, and exterior corbelled chimneys.”